 Expert fangirling services since 1986.

-inkerss asked: Sherlock and John: What do you two feel is the most important thing about "To a Stranger" being made?
+inkerss said: Sherlock and John: What do you two feel is the most important thing about "To a Stranger" being made?

 Watson: I loved that it was a film centering on a gay relationship that treated it the same as it would a straight relationship.
 It showed that there is no “gay experience” or “straight experience,” just the “human experience.”
 The things that gay people value, the things they go through, are no more or less valid and are often the same as the things straight people go through.